shaunpersad/docker-tutorial/README.md

 You can learn more about Docker here: https://docs.docker.com/engine/getstarted/

-## Some more Docker concepts
+## Some Docker concepts

-Before we start using Docker, there are some more concepts that we should familiarize ourselves with, particularly the relationships between *Docker*, *Dockerfiles*, *Docker Compose*, and how they in turn relate to the concepts of *images* and *containers*.
+Before we get into the tutorial and start using Docker, there are some more concepts that we should familiarize ourselves with, particularly the relationships between *Docker*, *Dockerfiles*, *Docker Compose*, and how they in turn relate to the concepts of *images* and *containers*.

-### Docker and Dockerfiles
+### Dockerfile => Image => Container

-When you create a new project that you want to use Docker for, the first thing you'll want to do is create a `Dockerfile` file.
+When you create a new project that you want to use Docker for, the first thing you'll want to do is create a `Dockerfile` file, in a similar idea to how you'd create a gulpfile or gruntfile.

-In it, you will specify the details of the environment you wish to create.

-**A Dockerfile is the spec used to create an image.**
+In it, you will specify the details of the environment you wish to create. **A Dockerfile is the spec used to create an image.**

 Normally in your Dockerfile, you would specify a base image (like Ubuntu, Node, etc.) to extend from, and then add in your application-specific requirements.